alexandroivaldez/notes/GitHub-Foundations/github-pull-requests.md

 > - Code owners are not automatically requested to review draft pull requests.
 > - A feature only for **GitHub Organizations Teams**

+## Pull Request Templates

+Similar to Issue Templates, in the fact that they will populate the pull request text area with the specified template.

+- You can create A file in .github/pull_request_template.md
+- You can create multiple PR templates in a folder called .github/PULL_REQUEST_TEMPLATE

+## Subscriptions

+Following activities for PRs and Issues, as opposed to "Watching" which is for repos or users.